 The XGIMI MoGo 3 Pro's brightness is poor.
 It's very dim and nowhere near bright enough to make colors pop.
 Ultimately, this unit is best used in a completely dark room, as you'll struggle to see the image otherwise.
 Thankfully, its brightness is incredibly uniform, so you get minimal dark spots in the middle or on the sides.

 The XGIMI MoGo 3 Pro's contrast is poor.
-It struggles in all scenes, although it does perform a bit better in brighter scenes, but not by much.
-Overall, this projector isn't a good choice if you're looking for image quality.
+It struggles in most scenes, especially dark ones, where the projector's contrast is abysmal.
+Although it does perform a bit better in brighter scenes, it's not enough to give this unit solid overall contrast.

 This projector has poor SDR image accuracy out of the box.
 There's a significant amount of accuracy errors in its white balance, as blues are overrepresented in most shades of gray.
 This makes the unit's color temperature too blue.
 Its color accuracy is also poor; most colors are off the mark, more so for saturated colors.